copenlu/academic-kickstart/content/project/multilingual-learning/index.md

   focal_point = "Smart"
 +++

-Multi-lingual learning is concerned with training models to work well for multiple languages, including low-resource ones.
-We research methods for enabling information sharing between multiple languages, and also study how to utilise typological knowledge bases to this end.
+Multi-lingual and multi-cultural learning are concerned with training models to work well for multiple languages and cultures, including low-resource ones.
+We research methods for enabling information sharing between multiple languages, and study how to utilise typological knowledge bases to this end.
+We further study cultural awarness of languages models.
-We are currently involved in three larger funded projects on this.
+We are currently involved in two larger funded projects on this.

+As part of a <a href="https://www.carlsbergfondet.dk/da/Forskningsaktiviteter/Bevillingsstatistik/Bevillingsoversigt/CF22_1461_Pia-Ingold">Carlsberg-funded project</a> starting which started autumn 2023, we are investigating methods to understand what influences the employer images that organisations project in job ads.
+This includes research on bias detection, including of gender and cross-cultural biases.

+We are further partner in <a href="https://www.vr.se/english/calls-and-decisions/grant-decisions/decisions/2019-07-04-natural-and-engineering-sciences.html">a research project funded by the Swedish Research Council</a> coordinated by <a href="http://www.robos.org/">Robert Östling</a>.
+Its goals are to study structured multilinguality, i.e. the idea of using language representations and typological knowledge bases to guide which information to share between specific languages.

+Previously, we were further involved in the following projects:

 <a href="https://www.cost.eu/actions/CA18231/#tabs%7CName:overview">Multi3Generation</a> is a COST Action that funds collaboration of researchers in Europe and abroad.
 The project is coordinated by Isabelle Augenstein, and its goals are to study language generation using multi-task, multilingual and multi-modal signals.

-We are further partner in <a href="https://www.vr.se/english/calls-and-decisions/grant-decisions/decisions/2019-07-04-natural-and-engineering-sciences.html">a research project funded by the Swedish Research Council</a> coordinated by <a href="http://www.robos.org/">Robert Östling</a>.
-Its goals are to study structured multilinguality, i.e. the idea of using language representations and typological knowledge bases to guide which information to share between specific languages.

-Lastly, <a href="https://www.linkedin.com/in/andrealekkas/">Andrea Lekkas</a>' industrial PhD project with <a href="https://www.ordbogen.com/en/">Ordbogen</a>, supported by <a href="https://innovationsfonden.dk/en">Innovation Fund Denmark</a>, focuses on multilingual language modelling for developing writing assistants.
+<a href="https://www.linkedin.com/in/andrealekkas/">Andrea Lekkas</a>' industrial PhD project with <a href="https://www.ordbogen.com/en/">Ordbogen</a>, supported by <a href="https://innovationsfonden.dk/en">Innovation Fund Denmark</a>, focuses on multilingual language modelling for developing writing assistants.